adisakshya/pymail/README.md

 pymail is a python application that allows you to send email with attachments from the terminal.

-Note: Currently email can only be sent using g-mail mail address
----

 ## Installation

 ### Step 1: